Guide To Redeeming Virgin Atlantic Points On Delta

 Flying Club has steep carrier imposed surcharges (often referred to as fuel surcharges) when redeeming on Virgin Atlantic, but what about when redeeming on Delta?

-• There are fuel surcharges for travel on Delta between the US and UK
+• There are fuel surcharges for travel on Delta between the United States and Europe, including the United Kingdom

 • There aren’t fuel surcharges for travel on Delta between or within any other regions